Pietro Metastasio: Vienna

 In the early summer of 1730, Metastasio settled at Vienna in an apartment in the so-called 'Michaelerhaus'.
 This date marks a new period in his artistic activity.
-Between the years 1730 and 1740 his finest dramas, Adriano in Siria, Demetrio, Issipile, Demofoonte, Olimpiade, Clemenza di Tito, Achille in Sciro, Temistocle and Attilio Regolo, were produced for the imperial theatre.
+Between the years 1730 and 1740 his finest dramas, Adriano in Siria, Demetrio, Issipile, Demofoonte, Olimpiade, La clemenza di Tito, Achille in Sciro, Temistocle and Attilio Regolo, were produced for the imperial theatre.
 Some of them had to be composed for special occasions, with almost incredible rapidity: Achille in eighteen days, Ipermestra in nine.
 Poet, composer, musical copyist and singer did their work together in frantic haste.
 Metastasio understood the technique of his peculiar art in its minutest details.
 The experience gained at Naples and Rome, quickened by the excitement of his new career at Vienna, enabled him almost instinctively, and as it were by inspiration, to hit the exact mark aimed at in the opera.

-The libretto Adriano in Siria was used by more than 60 other composers in the 18th and early 19th century: Antonio Caldara (1732), Giovanni Battista Pergolesi (1734), Francesco Maria Veracini (1735), Baldassare Galuppi (1740), Carl Heinrich Graun (1746), Johann Adolph Hasse (1752), Johann Christian Bach (1765), Luigi Cherubini (1782) and in Adriano in Siria (Mysliveček) from (1776).
+The libretto Adriano in Siria was used by more than 60 other composers in the 18th and early 19th century: Antonio Caldara (1732), Giovanni Battista Pergolesi (1734), Francesco Maria Veracini (1735), Baldassare Galuppi (1740), Carl Heinrich Graun (1746), Johann Adolph Hasse (1752), Johann Christian Bach (1765), Luigi Cherubini (1782) and in Adriano in Siria (Mysliveček) from 1776.

 In Vienna Metastasio met with no marked social success.
 His plebeian birth excluded him from aristocratic circles.
 To make up in some measure for this comparative failure, he enjoyed the intimacy of the Countess Althann, sister-in-law of his old patroness the Princess Belmonte Pignatelli.
 She had lost her husband, and had some while occupied the post of chief favourite to the emperor.
 Metastasio's liaison with her became so close that it was believed they had been privately married.

 Bulgarelli tired of his absence, and asked Metastasio to get her an engagement at the court theatre.
 He was ashamed of her and tired of her, and wrote dissuading her from the projected visit.
 The tone of his letters alarmed and irritated her.
 She seems to have set out from Rome, but died suddenly upon the road.
 All we know is that she left him her fortune after her husband's life interest in it had expired, and that Metastasio, overwhelmed with grief and remorse, immediately renounced the legacy.
 This disinterested act plunged the Bulgarelli-Metastasio household at Rome into confusion.
 Bulgarelli's widower married again.
 Metastasio's brother, Leopoldo Trapassi, and his father and sister, were thrown upon their own resources.